-The work will be exhibited at The Civic Theatre from Friday 01 December 2017 – Saturday 06th January 2018.
+The work will be exhibited at The Civic from Friday 01 December 2017 – Saturday 06th January 2018.

 Where in this World was commissioned in partnership by Donegal County Council, Mayo County Council and South Dublin County Council.
 It was funded under the Arts Council – An Invitation to Collaboration Scheme 2017 which supported innovative and ambitious Local Authority collaborations.

 Since September 2017 every Wednesday evening our project artists and 15 participant artists met to share stories and create felt art.

 Feltmaking is an ancient craft and a magical process and was mostly unknown for our participants.
 Their very first encounter with the process awakened their curiosity toward this natural technique using only sheep`s wool, soap and water.
 Our participants learnt basic felting techniques by creating individual pieces and they experienced how felt can be transparent, shaped into 3D or used in a painterly fashion.
 As wool is layered in felt, people`s personal life stories unfold.

 Sometimes we began with our drawings or writings to help us discover the stories we wanted to tell.
 These stories gave colour, feelings, shapes and images to apply to our felt-making.
 In other moments, we begin with the felt and we shared our stories as we shaped our ideas with our hands.
 We shared our memories, our dreams, our travels and our hopes for the future.

 During our weekly workshops we are also learnt about different cultures and traditions.
 Our project allowed us to get to know new people or people we already knew in new ways.

 We saw our beautiful piece of collectively designed felt art come to life before our eyes and we are delighted to share our felt art work and recorded stories in our exhibition.

 Why our project is important: